 The light hits the mirror inside and gets reflected into the OVF (optical viewfinder).
 The mirror helps you preview the image by peeking through the viewfinder.

 By pressing the shutter button, the mirror inside the camera will flip up.
-The shutter will open, allowing the lens to instantly hit the imaging sensor (the place where your photographs are created).
+The shutter will open, allowing the lens (light) to instantly hit the imaging sensor (the place where your photographs are created).

 Mirrorless cameras lack an optical viewfinder, this makes their imaging sensor constantly exposed to light.